-Proposed additional rebate funding amount will be divided among the equipment categories and adjusted according to observed demand.
-Rebates for weatherized, mobile home, high altitude condensing, and high altitude non-condensing furnaces will end on September 30, 2021 and any remaining funds will be reallocated for dual fuel systems with compliant 14 ng/J furnaces and electric heat pump systems.
-Rebates to compliant 14 ng/J dual fuel split systems and electric heat pump systems will conclude once rebate funds are exhausted.
+Of the total recommended funding amount, 25% will be reserved for furnace and heat pump installations in disadvantaged communities.
+Staff will be using SB535 and AB1550 to identify disadvantaged and low-income communities, respectively.
+Proposed additional rebate funding amount will be divided among the equipment categories as indicated in the table above and adjusted according to observed demand.
+Rebates for weatherized, mobile home, high altitude condensing, and high altitude non-condensing furnaces will end on September 30, 2021 and any remaining funds will be reallocated for all-dual fuel systems with compliant 14 ng/J furnaces and electric heat pump systems.
+Rebates for all-to compliant 14 ng/J dual fuel split systems and electric heat pump systems will conclude once rebate funds are exhausted.
+The 25% set aside for disadvantaged communities can only be for units installed in those geographic locations.